-This blog post is an accompaniment to the FREE eBook Practical Data Cleaning, and is here to help you take the next steps.
+This blog post is an accompaniment to the eBook Practical Data Cleaning, and is here to help you take the next steps.

 Below you'll find the best resources on learning about cleaning and preparing data that we've found on the web, and we update it frequently with new books, video courses, software and whatever else we can find (and create ourselves), so feel free to bookmark us, share us on the web and call in regularly to top up your data ninja skills.